oobabooga/text-generation-webui/docs/03 - Parameters Tab.md

 * **smoothing_curve**: Adjusts the dropoff curve of Quadratic Sampling.
 Higher values make the curve steeper.
 Only takes effect when smoothing_factor is set.
 * **temperature_last**: Makes temperature the last sampler instead of the first.
 With this, you can remove low probability tokens with a sampler like min_p and then use a high temperature to make the model creative without losing coherency.
 Note: this parameter takes precedence over "Sampler priority".
 That means that `temperature`/`dynamic_temperature`/`quadratic_sampling` will be removed from wherever they are and moved to the end of the stack.
 * **do_sample**: When unchecked, sampling is entirely disabled, and greedy decoding is used instead (the most likely token is always picked).
 * **Seed**: Set the Pytorch seed to this number.
-Note that some loaders do not use Pytorch (notably llama.cpp), and others are not deterministic (ExLlamaV2).
+Note that some loaders do not use Pytorch (notably llama.cpp).
 For these loaders, the seed has no effect.
 * **encoder_repetition_penalty**: Also known as the "Hallucinations filter".
 Used to penalize tokens that are *not* in the prior text.
 Higher value = more likely to stay in context, lower value = more likely to diverge.
 * **no_repeat_ngram_size**: If not set to 0, specifies the length of token sets that are completely blocked from repeating at all.
 Higher values = blocks larger phrases, lower values = blocks words or letters from repeating.
 Only 0 or high values are a good idea in most cases.